 While scissors are perfectly fine for a mask or two, if you plan on making them in a greater quantity, using a rotary cutter, quilting ruler and self-healing mat is a must.
 Not only will you be saving a ton of time, but you might just emerge from the project with your sanity intact!

-Once your rectangular piece of fabric is cut to size, fold it in half sideways and press like this:
+Once the rectangular piece of fabric is cut to size, fold it in half sideways and press like this:

 Then open the piece back up to begin folding the center pleat.
 This is accomplished by measuring down about 1 1/2″ from the centerline.
 Grab the fabric on both sides at the 1 1/2″ inch mark and fold it up to meet with the centerline.